dwhGmbH/covid19_model_family/hospitalisation_model/readme.md

 It is highly recommended to copy and modify a given config file rather than developing one from the scratch.
 The git repository contains some samples.

 ### Data
 Together with the source code, the user also receives files containing sample data from Austria to test the code (`data/cases_and_hospitals.csv`).
-The data contains timelines of cases, hospital occupancy and icu occupancy in Austria per federal state and a forecast developed with an epidemiological model.
+The data contains timelines of cases, hospital occupancy and icu occupancy in Austria per federal state and a forecast developed with an epidemiological model and is subject to the CC BY 4.0 license.
 The data was collected from the free online source https://info.gesundheitsministerium.gv.at/data/timeline-faelle-bundeslaender.csv.

-## License
-The developers attribute the Creative Commons NonCommercial 4.0 International (CC BY-NC 4.0) license for the source code.